 Turning reviews into conversations

-To enhance and remove stress from the internal review experience, organisations can apply three key conversation pillars: understanding, coaching and recognising.
+To enhance and remove stress from the internal review experience, organizations can apply three key conversation pillars: understanding, coaching and recognition.

 Engaging hearts and minds

 Open and honest communication is vital, and this should begin at the onboarding stage.
 While functional inductions are necessary, getting employee buy-in on the business’ culture and values is just as important.
 Setting the tone of the culture, encouraging communication and acknowledging the benefit of constructive feedback – both positive and negative – can foster a culture of trust and offer a platform for employees to suggest business improvements.

 It’s fundamental that managers make employees feel valued and treat them as individuals and respect that everyone in their organization is unique.
 As such, employees must be given the encouragement, support and tools they need to voice their opinions constructively.
 Some options include communication tools such as Microsoft Teams, Q&A sessions with senior leaders and company newsletters.